 We all know the drill- you arrive at the hotel and you order something to eat for lunch and then again for dinner.
 You wake everyone up early so you can catch the free breakfast buffet, which justifies the high dollar amount you paid for the room, then rush back upstairs to pack up your stuff and check out all before 10 am.

 Today’s families don’t want the hassle of traditional family trips.
 And can you really blame them?
 They’ve decided to trade in packing suitcases for packing up their motorhomes.
 Taking all their family’s favorite foods, toiletries, toys, games, and clothing- and not feeling guilty for weighing down the trunk.
 They enjoy driving leisurely to their destinations, sightseeing along the way, and relaxing at their personal campsites once they arrive!

-As an extra bonus, as if the above two reasons weren’t enough, you may want to consider the benefits of campground activities, which many sites are now offering in their recreation programs.
-From scheduled Hey!
-Rides, Bingo Nights, Teen Dance Parties and Crafts, each park or campground you visit will likely have anywhere from a few options to an entire hourly planned activity schedule to help keep your family entertained!
+As an extra bonus, you may want to consider the benefits of campground activities, which many sites are now offering in their recreation programs.
+From scheduled Hayrides, Bingo Nights, Teen Dance Parties, and Crafts, each park or campground you visit will likely have anywhere from a few options to an entire hourly planned activity schedule to help keep your family entertained!